Tokyo Digital Nomad Guide (2026)

 - Cafe Asan (Ueno)

-- Starbucks @ Ueno Park — Scenic, ample seating
+- Starbucks Coffee - Ueno Park — Scenic, ample seating

 Note: Not all Tokyo cafés are nomad-friendly—some have limited Wi-Fi or restrict laptop use during peak hours.
 Always buy drinks/snacks and check house rules.